 Have the environmental authorities likely to be concerned by the project been consulted by reason of their specific responsibilities?
 Y e s X N o If yes, please give name(s) and address(es) and explain that authority's responsibility.
 Fill the text box.
 Extend the text box as necessary.
 EXPECTED CONTENTS AND SPECIFIC NOTES: Provide information on formal as well as informal consultation, if any, during EIA procedure, if applicable and in relation to the Natura 2000 screening.
 Use a tabular format (authority, address, responsibility) in case of many authorities and procedures (if applicable).
 Do not insert here the information on the consultations with NGOs.
-Do not insert here the information on the consultations with NGOs.
-If no, please give reasons: N/A If no, please give reasons: N/A development consent was issued until the AF was submitted to the EC, then the Applicant may tick the YES answer.
+If no, please give reasons: N/A Environmental Impact Assessment Has the development consent already been given to this project?

 - The YES box should be ticked only when the development consent (e.g. construction permit) was issued. - Depending on the national requirements, the project may need more than one development consent (e.g. construction permit).
-If for the main project component, the
+If for the main project component, the development consent was issued until the AF was submitted to the EC, then the Applicant may tick the YES answer.